 - Already receiving long-term oxygen therapy (LTOT).

 - Significant comorbidity (particularly cardiac disease and insulin-dependent diabetes).

 - SaO2 <90%, arterial pH level <7.35, arterial SaO2 <7 kPa.

-- Changes present on CXR.
+- Acute changes present on CXR.

 - Increase frequency of bronchodilator use and consider giving via a nebuliser (always specify driving gas and prescribe with compressed air if the person is hypercapnic/acidotic).

-- The delivery system should reflect patient's ability to use it, the dosage and the resources available for supervision.
+- The delivery system should reflect the patient's ability to use it, the dosage and the resources available for supervision.

 - Give oral antibiotics if sputum is purulent or there are clinical signs of pneumonia:

 - Use an aminopenicillin, a macrolide or tetracycline and/or follow local microbiology guidance.